pingcap/docs-tidb-operator/en/releases/_index.md

 # TiDB Operator Release Notes

+[TiDB Operator](https://docs.pingcap.com/tidb-in-kubernetes/stable/tidb-operator-overview/) is an automatic operation system for TiDB clusters on Kubernetes.
+It provides a full management life-cycle for TiDB including deployment, upgrades, scaling, backup, fail-over, and configuration changes.
+With TiDB Operator, TiDB can run seamlessly in the Kubernetes clusters deployed on a public cloud or in a self-managed environment.

 This document lists all released TiDB Operator versions, sorted by version number in descending order.

 ## 2.0